See what questions

 Hydrocephalus is a condition in which the primary characteristic is excessive accumulation of fluid in the brain.
 Although hydrocephalus was once known as "water on the brain," the "water" is actually cerebrospinal fluid (CSF) -- a clear fluid surrounding the brain and spinal cord.
 The excessive accumulation of CSF results in an abnormal dilation of the spaces in the brain called ventricles.
 This dilation causes potentially harmful pressure on the tissues of the brain.
 (Source: excerpt from NINDS Hydrocephalus Information Page: NINDS)

-Hydrocephalus is a condition in which the primary characteristic is excessive accumulation of...
+Hydrocephalus is a condition in which the primary characteristic is excessive accumulation of fluid...
 (Source: excerpt from NINDS Hydrocephalus Information Page: NINDS)

 Excessive accumulation of cerebrospinal fluid within the cranium which may be associated with dilation of cerebral ventricles, INTRACRANIAL HYPERTENSION; HEADACHE; lethargy; URINARY INCONTINENCE; and ATAXIA (and in infants macrocephaly).
 This condition may be caused by obstruction of cerebrospinal fluid pathways due to neurologic abnormalities, INTRACRANIAL HEMORRHAGES; CENTRAL NERVOUS SYSTEM INFECTIONS; BRAIN NEOPLASMS; CRANIOCEREBRAL TRAUMA; and other conditions.
 Impaired resorption of cerebrospinal fluid from the arachnoid villi results in a communicating form of hydrocephalus.
 Hydrocephalus ex-vacuo refers to ventricular dilation that occurs as a result of brain substance loss from CEREBRAL INFARCTION and other conditions.